linewriter1024/textengine/.github/instructions/mission.instructions.md

 This engine simulates worlds through **emergent entity relationships**, not scripted content.
 It combines:
 - **Entity-Relationship Architecture**: Everything (cities, people, objects, locations, abstract concepts) is an entity in relationships with other entities
 - **LLM-Enhanced Consistency**: AI generates descriptions/dialogue while the engine enforces systematic consistency
+- **Genre Agnostic**: The engine supports any setting or style—high fantasy adventure, space opera, ocean-going voyage, cyberpunk intrigue, historical drama, horror survival, or any other genre you can imagine

 ## Non-Negotiable Principles